-To increase retention, boost morale, and improve sales and business results, start taking employee recognition programs seriously.
+To increase retention, improve morale, and boost your bottom line, start taking employee recognition programs seriously.

 In addition to compensation and benefits, employees want to feel valued and appreciated.
 Financial incentives and benefits are great, but purpose, achievement, and relationships are arguably often as important.